simbleau/cddns/README.md

-# cloudfare-ddns
+# CFDDNS
-A Cloudfare DDNS daemon purposed for Kubernetes
+A simple, modern, and secure Cloudfare DDNS command line utility.

+Featuring

 # Pre-requisite: Cloudfare Token
 You will need a Cloudfare API token.